athiraRaj2019/python-demo/README.md

 IDE : pycharm

-comments:explanations to code can be written with '#' before them.To comment multiple lines of code add ''' before and after. example
+comments:explanations to code can be written with '#' before them .To comment multiple lines of code add ''' before and after. example
 '''x=[1 ,2,3]
 y=[4, 5, 6]
 print(x)'''